A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Introduction

 \section{Introduction}

-The study of physics requires both scientific observation and philosophy.
-The tenants of science and its axioms of operation are not themselves scientific statements, but philosophical statements.
-The profound philosophical insight precipitating the birth of physics was that scientific observations and philosophical constructs, such as logic and reasoning, could be married together in a way that allowed one to make predictions of observations (in science) based on theorems and proofs (in philosophy).
-This natural philosophy requires a philosophical `leap', in which one makes an assumption or guess about what abstract framework applies most correctly.
+The study of physics inherently requires both scientific observation and philosophy.
+The tenets of science, and its axioms of operation, are not themselves scientific statements, but philosophical statements.
+The metaphysical underpinning of science includes statements about the process of science itself, and the nature of both the philosophical and material objects involved in a scientific investigation.
+Historically, the profound philosophical insight precipitating the birth of physics was that scientific observations and philosophical constructs, such as logic and reasoning, could be married together in a way that allowed one to make predictions of observations in science based on theorems, and proofs in logic, as a branch of philosophy, rather than simply to collect data on phenomena without interpretation.
+This natural philosophy requires a philosophical `leap', in which one makes an assumption about what abstract framework applies most correctly.
 Such a leap, called \textit{Ansatz}, is usually arrived at through inspiration and an integrated usage of faculties of the mind, rather than a programmatic application of certain axioms.
-Nevertheless, a programmatic approach allows enumeration of the details of a mathematical system.
-It seems prudent to apply a programmatic approach to the notion of Ansatz itself and to clarify its process metaphysically, in order to gain a deeper understanding of how it is used in practice in science; but first of all, let us begin with the inspiration.
+Nevertheless, once a set of fundamental principles are decided upon, a subsequent programmatic approach allows enumeration of the details of the ensuing formalism for the purposes of such an application.
+It seems prudent to apply a programmatic approach to the notion of \textit{Ansatz} itself and to clarify its process metaphysically, in order to gain a deeper understanding of how it is used in practice in science; but first of all, let us begin with the inspiration.